Too many kids and parents are consumed by food allergy anxiety. At last, mental health experts are finding answers to make allergies a

 Gupta used role-playing for different scenarios, such as the teacher who says the class is going to have cupcakes, and helped her daughter to develop responses (such as “Excuse me, Miss Jones, but I have food allergies and can’t be around those”), and they practiced in the safety of home.
 “The more they repeat those words to you, the easier it is for them to do in their environment,” she says.

-When looking at a food product in the grocery store, Gupta would pretend not to know if a product was safe, and ask her daughter to figure it out.
+When looking at a food product in the grocery store, Gupta would pretend not to know if a product was safe.
+From an early age, she’d ask her daughter to figure it out.
 “Wow, you are so good at checking the ingredients and reading labels,” she’d say to instill confidence.
 On some occasions when her daughter’s friends are at their home, Gupta has taken the opportunity to talk frankly about food allergies, do auto-injector training, and consciously widen the safety net for her daughter.
 She thinks support groups online or in person are lifelines for parents feeling anxiety about allergies, and equally, she thinks kids need their own networks.

 Klinnert expands on that idea, speaking of the importance of “building an umbrella of safety.”
 A concern she has is that people may “think” they and their child are prepared for anaphylaxis, but she has seen families’ preparation lack key elements.
 Examples would be: not thoroughly training every caregiver; not ensuring that what was taught was grasped; or not being comfortable with administering epinephrine.